 Parks Excellence Project

 In another initiative to improve the parks experience for visitors, the League, with encouragement from CSP, is partnering with California State Parks Foundation to create a vision for state parks of the future.
 You can read the 2011 joint report, Vision for Excellence for California’s State Parks.
 In developing the project, we sought the input of parks professionals, parks partners and the public.
 Almost 8,000 individuals participated in the online survey.

 All these new efforts are part of the League’s tradition of trailblazing—of continuing as a leader in conservation with your crucial support.

 With your gifts, the League has already been supporting innovative partnerships to improve selected redwood state parks’ infrastructure and further energize local communities near the parks.

-Your gifts are making a difference in these redwood parks and others.
-One hundred percent of donations entrusted to us for our Parks Crisis Fund will be used for the following:
+Your gifts are making a difference in these redwood parks and others:

 Visitors love Portola Redwoods State Park for its seclusion and tranquility among ancient redwoods and its picturesque Pescadero and Peters creeks.
 The park is a convenient getaway for those seeking refuge from the grind in nearby San Francisco and Silicon Valley.

 In 2012, the League, Peninsula Open Space Trust (external link) and Portola and Castle Rock Foundation (external link) joined forces to help keep Portola open.
 The three organizations continue to work closely together and with California State Parks staff to eliminate the budget gap and to fund some much-needed repairs.